LOADING ...

 But she her shoes,

-And her yellow jutting teeth,
+And even her jutting teeth,

-No how unpopular they were at school.
+No matter how unpopular were at school.

 Pike barefoot out onto the street,